Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :invsync forensic Steve

-## :killaura
+## killaura
 ### At A Glance
-The `Killaura` detection module helps maintain fair combat on the server by detecting illegal attack automation (commonly known as “killaura”).
+The `killaura` detection module helps maintain fair combat on the server by detecting illegal attack automation (commonly known as “killaura”).
 It monitors player attack behavior, including speed, distance, and orientation, to identify suspicious activity and prevent unfair advantages.
 When a potential exploit is detected, the module can cancel the attack and notify staff for review.

 ### How It Works
 - **Attack Frequency:** The module tracks the number of attacks per second and ensures players do not exceed the maximum allowed rate (default: 12 attacks/sec).